 RESTful API testing with Hoppscotch

-Representational State Transfer (REST) APIs are a core part in communication between a web/mobile client and a server.
-The majority of web based application depend on REST APIs to fetch and modify data thus separating the data processing part from the front-end.
-Hoppscotch provides an fast and intuitive platform to develop and test REST APIs making it easier for developers worldwide to work efficiently.
+Representational State Transfer (REST) APIs are a core part of communication between a web/mobile client and a server.
+The majority of web-based applications depend on REST APIs to fetch and modify data thus separating the data processing part from the front-end.
+Hoppscotch provides a fast and intuitive platform to develop and test REST APIs making it easier for developers worldwide to work efficiently.

 Understanding REST